Welcome to the AIS West Counseling Department

 Ms. Fify Kassem - High School Counselor

-Fify worked with students in a variety of settings as a School counselor in Department of Education in New York City.
+Fify Kassem worked with students in a variety of settings as a School Counselor in the Department of Education in New York City.
 Ms. Kassem holds a Bachelor of Arts in Early Childhood teaching with a minor in Psychology from Brooklyn College, Brooklyn, NY, and she received her Master of Science in Counseling from Alfred University, NY.
 Ms. Kassem also has an Extension in Special Education Certification from The College of Saint Rose, New York, NY.